FullstackAcademy/firebones/README.md

 git merge bones/master
 ```

 And then you'll have me!
-If I change—which I probably will—you can get the most recent
+If I change – which I probably will – you can get the most recent
 version by doing this again:

 ```